-Lydia Davis has been called “an American virtuoso of the short story form” (Salon.com) and “one of the quiet giants of American fiction” (Los Angeles Times Book Review).
-She has published seven collections including Sketches for a Life of Wassily (1981), Almost No Memory (2001), Samuel Johnson is Indignant (2002), Varieties of Disturbance (2007), and The Collected Stories of Lydia Davis (2009), as well as a novel, End of the Story.
+Lydia Davis has been called “an American virtuoso of the short story form” (Salon) and “one of the quiet giants of American fiction” (Los Angeles Times Book Review).
+She has published numerous collections including Sketches for a Life of Wassily (1981), Almost No Memory (2001), Samuel Johnson is Indignant (2002), Varieties of Disturbance (2007), The Collected Stories of Lydia Davis (2009), and Our Strangers (2023).
 She was born in 1947 and after graduating from Barnard worked as a translator before turning to fiction.
-Ms. Davis is a celebrated translator of French literature including works by Jean-Paul Sartre, Flaubert, and Maurice Blanchot, as well as biographies of Marie Curie and Alexis de Tocqueville, with her most recent translation being a much-lauded Madam Bovary (2010).
+Ms. Davis is a celebrated translator of French literature including works by Jean-Paul Sartre, Gustave Flaubert, Marcel Proust, and Maurice Blanchot, as well as biographies of Marie Curie and Alexis de Tocqueville.

-Ms. Davis’s honors include being a finalist for the 2007 National Book Award for Varieties of Disturbances, a Whiting Award, a Lannan Literary Award for Fiction, a MacArthur Fellowship, and in 2005 she was elected a Fellow of the American Academy of Arts and Sciences.
+Ms. Davis’s honors include a Whiting Award, a Lannan Literary Award for Fiction, a MacArthur Fellowship, a Man Booker International Prize, and in 2005 she was elected a Fellow of the American Academy of Arts and Sciences.
 She has been named a Chevalier of the Order of Arts and Letters by the French government for her fiction and translations.
-She lives in upstate New York.

 Head, Heart